MicrosoftDocs/learn/learn-pr/student-evangelism/branch-merge-git/includes/3-exercise-merge-bob.md

     Save the file and close the editor.

-1. Now you've made two changes to Bob's `add-cat` branch—you added one file and modified another.
+1. You've made two changes to Bob's `add-cat` branch—you added one file and modified another.
 Use `git status` to double-check your changes:

     ```bash
     git status

     ```

-1. Now, use the following commands to add the new file in the *Assets* directory to the index and commit all changes:
+1. Then, use the following commands to add the new file in the *Assets* directory to the index and commit all changes:

     ```bash
     git add .